Xinyi-UW/510_lab6_2/README.md

 # 510_lab6

-# this is a lab about learning LLms and chatbots
+# this is a lab about learning LLms and chatbots, I try to build a interactive knowledge graph that could present what gemini generate basing on my prompts

+# the prompt.ipynb incude my prompts practice

 Getting Started